qiank10/gr-csitool/README.md

 # gr-csitool
 gr-csitool is a customized gnuradio tool for sniffering 802.11 g packets and reporting CSI.
 It is compatible to gnuradio V3.7.

-To build gr-csitool, you have to install two modules, gr-csitool and gr-wifirecv, or you can reconstruct the code into one module.
+To build gr-csitool, you have to install two modules, gr-csitool and gr-wifirecv.

-In root directory of each module,
+In the root directory of each module, run,

 ~~~
   mkdir build